“Cursed Child” Finally Gave Us the Harry We All Needed

 From the very beginning of the series, we saw Harry want to save the world.
 His fierce loyalty and desire to protect others, although noble, did have a downside.
 They left him vulnerable.
 We know as part of this fandom family that Harry, Ron, and Hermione work best when they are together.
 Their traits and talents complement each other, and they remind us that we are all stronger together.

 Harry always fought for those whose voice was quieter than the rest, those who felt ignored, left out, and pushed away, and he tried to listen to the advice and wisdom of those around him (yes, I know, this wasn’t a skill he mastered that well).
 But he often found it hard to let people in.
-He held it in until he exploded at the beginning of Order of the Phoenix, he couldn’t confide in Dumbledore (not that I entirely blame him for this decision), after Sirius Black died he shut himself away numb to the world, and after Arthur Weasley’s attack he once again shut himself away, believing he was protecting those he loved from himself.
+He held it in until he exploded at the beginning of Harry Potter and the Order of the Phoenix, he couldn’t confide in Dumbledore (not that I entirely blame him for this decision), after Sirius Black died he shut himself away numb to the world, and after Arthur Weasley’s attack he once again shut himself away, believing he was protecting those he loved from himself.

 Watching Harry fall to his knees on stage in Cursed Child as he saw his mother and father murdered broke me.
 I sobbed uncontrollably in my seat, so violently that the lady next to me silently placed a pack of tissues in my lap.